wireless-broadband-alliance/wba-openroaming-portal/README.md

 ![Admin_Login](assets/wba_screenshots/admin_login.png)

 The admin dashboard is only accessible after a secure login.
-To access the dashboard, administrators must provide their credentials.
+To access the dashboard, administrators must provide their credentials **(admin@example.com/gnimaornepo)**.
 The login page provides authorized users with a secure and private entry point to control the platform.

 ### 2. Admin Page
 ![Admin_Page](assets/wba_screenshots/admin_page.png)